AMRC-FactoryPlus/amrc-connectivity-stack/docs/auth/sexpr.md

 This assumes that we create Sparkplug identities for edge clusters in the Auth service.
 This doesn't quite add up as clusters are not principals, but this is definitely auth information.

-This also assumes the Auth service can optionally store an 'owner' for each object, and that the ConfigDB sets the owner to the creator when an object is created.
-ACEs concerning ownership must be explicitly implemented by the consuming service.
-Expanding an explicit list of objects into an ACL returned from the Auth service and cached would quickly become stale.
+(Alternatively all the naming, Kerberos as well as Sparkplug, moves to the ConfigDB.)

 A Special UUID, `Mine`, matches any object owned by the requesting principal.
-This is treated as a group, so here the base permissions must be expecting groups, and expecting to expand them.
+This is treated as a group, so here the base permissions must be expecting groups, and expecting to expand them. (_XXX_ Can this be replaced with a `map` over an ownership lookup?)

     KkForCluster → [[cluster]
       [CreateObject { class: EdgeAccount, uuid: false }] [ReadConfig { app: Info, obj: Mine }] [WriteConfig { app: Info, obj: Mine }] [ReadIdentity { uuid: Mine }]
+      [let [addr [id [cluster] sparkplug]
+            group [addr group]]
-      [let [group [get [id [cluster] sparkplug] group]] [WriteIdentity { uuid: Mine, sparkplug: {group: [group]} }] [WriteIdentity { uuid: Mine, kerberos: [format "*/%s@REALM", [group]] }] [WriteIdentity { uuid: Mine,
+        [WriteIdentity { uuid: Mine, sparkplug: {group: [group]} }] [WriteIdentity { uuid: Mine, kerberos: [format "*/%s@REALM", [group]] }] [WriteIdentity { uuid: Mine,